-After nursing school, every future nurse will have to take and pass the National Council Licensure Examination (NCLEX).
-The NCLEX is administered by The National Council of State Boards of Nursing (NCSBN) which updates the exam about every three years to keep up with industry standards.
+After nursing school, every future nurse must take and pass the National Council Licensure Examination (NCLEX).
+The NCLEX is administered by the National Council of State Boards of Nursing (NCSBN), which updates the exam approximately every three years to keep pace with industry standards.

-In April of 2023, the NCSBN updated the current NCLEX and it’s now referred to as the NextGen NCLEX or NGN.
-For students sitting for this exam in the fall of 2023, they will take the new version.
+In April of 2023, the NCSBN updated the NCLEX, and it’s now referred to as the NextGen NCLEX (NGN).
+Students sitting for this exam in the fall of 2023 will take the new version.

-The goal with making changes is for the new exam to more closely mimic scenarios nurses will face in their daily jobs.
+The goal of the changes is to make the new exam more closely mimic scenarios nurses will face in their daily work.

 Critical judgment is a focus

-Critical judgment was an area that the NCSBN identified as a definitive place for improvement among nursing students.
+Critical judgment was an area the NCSBN identified as a key area for improvement among nursing students.
 The NCSBN defines clinical judgment as “the observed outcome of critical thinking and decision-making”.

 The reasoning for this is defined on the NCLEX website: